lizmat/articles/cases-of-UPPER-12.md

 This concludes the twelfth episode of cases of UPPER language elements in the Raku Programming Language, the fifth episode discussing interface methods.

-In this episode containers were described, as well as the special `Proxy` class with its `STORE` and `FETCH` named arguments.
+In this episode containers were described, as well as the special `Proxy` class with its named arguments `STORE` and `FETCH`.
 This `Proxy` class provides a fully customizable container implementation.

 Stay tuned for the next episode!